github/training-kit/paths/graphql/03-first-query.md

   nav: "github-graphql"
 main-content: |

- In the last section, we used the default **query** to display our username in the Results pane.
-Then, we added `avatarUrl` to your query which provided a link to your GitHub avatar.
-To learn more about what a query is, click "Tell me why" under the next exercise.

  ![img](../images/gifs/graphql/build-query.gif)

  Let's imagine that you'd like to update your team about some of your recent work [via an issue](https://guides.github.com/features/issues/).
 You could use a GraphQL query to find the pull requests you've most recently contributed to.